 The Board has not adopted specific minimum criteria for director nominees and although the Company does not have a formal policy or guidelines regarding diversity, the Company recognizes the value of having a Board that encompasses a broad range of skills, expertise, contacts, industry knowledge and diversity of opinion.
 The Corporate Governance and Nominating Committee identifies nominees by first evaluating the current members of the Board of Directors willing to continue in service.
 Current members of the Board with skills and experience that are relevant to the Company's business and who are willing to continue in service are considered for re-nomination.
 If any member of the Board does not wish to continue in service, or if the Corporate Governance and Nominating Committee decides not to nominate a member for reelection, the Corporate Governance and Nominating Committee first considers the appropriateness of the size of the Board.
-If the Corporate Governance and Nominating Committee determines the Board seat should remain and a vacancy exists, the Corporate Governance and Nominating Committee considers factors that it deems are in the best interests of the Company and its shareholders in identifying and evaluating a new nominee.
+If the Corporate Governance and Nominating Committee determines the Board seat should remain and a vacancy exists, the Corporate Governance and Nominating Committee determines the Board seat should remain and a vacancy exists, the Corporate Governance and Nominating Committee considers factors that it deems are in the best interests of the Company and its shareholders in identifying and evaluating a new nominee.
 The Corporate Governance and Nominating Committee will consider nominees suggested by incumbent Board members, management and shareholders.

-Shareholder recommendations must be in writing and sent within the time periods set forth under the heading "Shareholder Proposals for the 2020 Annual Meeting" addressed to the Chairman of the Corporate Governance and Nominating Committee, c/o Corporate Secretary, 3736 South Main Street, Marion, New York 14505, and should include a statement setting forth the qualifications and experience of the proposed candidates and basis for nomination.
+Shareholder recommendations must be in writing and sent within the time periods set forth under the heading "Shareholder Proposals for the 2021 Annual Meeting" addressed to the Chairman of the Corporate Governance and Nominating Committee, c/o Corporate Secretary, 3736 South Main Street, Marion, New York 14505, and should include a statement setting forth the qualifications and experience of the proposed candidates and basis for nomination.
 Any person recommended by shareholders of the Company will be evaluated in the same manner as any other potential nominee for director.